-Croff will then, as part of the exchange closing, convert all remaining preferred "B" shares held by the public, being approximately 32.8% of the issued and outstanding class of preferred "B" shares, to common shares on a ratio of two common shares for each class "B" preferred share cancelled.
-Upon the closing of the exchange transaction, all class "B" preferred shares will be cancelled and terminated of record, and all holders of Preferred "B" shares will receive two common shares in exchange.
-All class "B" preferred shareholders subsequent to closing will be deemed to hold common shares.
-As provided in the exchange agreement upon closing, the Company will have outstanding only common shares.
-The Company is authorized to pay a dividend of twenty cents per share to all common shareholders of record prior to closing.
-This would not include the new common shares to be issued to the preferred shareholders at closing.
-The exchange agreement also provides that the sum of \$530,000 must remain in Croff at closing, after payment of all proxy and closing expenses, dissenting shareholder rights, and the dividend.
+Croff would have, as part of the exchange closing, converted all remaining preferred "B" shares held by the public, being approximately 32.8% of the issued and outstanding class of preferred "B" shares, to common shares on a ratio of two common shares for each class "B" preferred share cancelled.
+Upon the closing of the exchange transaction, all class "B" preferred shares would have been cancelled and terminated of record, and all holders of Preferred "B" shares would have received two common shares in exchange.
+All class "B" preferred shareholders subsequent to closing would have been deemed to hold common shares.
+As provided in the exchange agreement upon closing, the company would have outstanding only common shares.
+The company would have been authorized to pay a dividend of twenty cents per share to all common shareholders of record prior to closing.
+This dividend would not include the new common shares to be issued to the preferred shareholders at closing.
+The exchange agreement would also have provided that the sum of \$530,000 must remain in Croff at closing, after payment of all proxy and closing expenses, dissenting shareholder rights, and the dividend.

-A majority of the preferred B shareholders must approve the sale of the Preferred B assets and a majority of the common must approve all the terms for the exchange agreement to be closed as outlined herein.
+A majority of the preferred B shareholders would have been required to approve the sale of the Preferred B assets and a majority of the common would have been required to approve all the terms for the exchange agreement to be closed as outlined herein.

-The exchange agreement is subject to the completion of standard due diligence by both entities, dissemination of a proxy statement, and a shareholders vote by Croff common shareholders and Preferred B Shareholders, whose vote must approve this transaction.
-As a result, all shareholders of record of Croff, subsequently or concurrently with the receipt of this 10-K, will be receiving more detailed information concerning this transaction, and the rights of shareholders, through the dissemination of proxy materials by Croff.
-The exchange agreement will not be closed until and unless the proxy solicitation is successfully completed.
+The exchange agreement would have been subject to the completion of standard due diligence by both entities, dissemination of a proxy statement, and a shareholders vote by Croff common shareholders and Preferred B Shareholders, whose vote must approve this transaction.

-If the transaction is closed, the shareholders will have elected a new Board of Directors nominated and designated by TRBT.
-The new Board will appoint new officers for the company.
-As a net result, the business of the company will be changed from oil and gas production to the acquisition, development, and management of retail properties in Taiyuan, China, including the initial six properties as identified.
-It is expected that the Company's offices in the United States will be moved to the Los Angeles area from Denver, CO.
+If the transaction were closed, the shareholders would have elected a new Board of Directors nominated and designated by TRBT.
+The new Board could have appointed new officers for the company.
+As a net result, the business of the company would have changed from oil and gas production to the acquisition, development, and management of retail properties in Taiyuan, China, including the initial six properties as identified.
+It was expected that the company's offices in the United States would be moved to the Los Angeles area from Denver, CO.

-The exchange agreement will also require majority approval by the common shareholders to increase the authorized but unissued preferred "A" shares, no par, from five million shares to ten million shares.
-It also requires increasing the authorized common shares, \$0.10 par, from 20 million to 100 million shares.
-Each Croff common shareholder will have the right to exercise dissenting shareholder rights and obtain cash in lieu of remaining as a common shareholder.
-These dissenting rights provisions will be more extensively set-out in the proxy materials to be sent to all shareholder of record.
-However, there is also a provision in the exchange agreement allowing TRBT to rescind the share exchange agreement if 17% or more of all Croff shareholders exercise dissenting shareholder rights.
+The exchange agreement would have also required majority approval by the common shareholders to increase the authorized but unissued preferred "A" shares, no par, from five million shares to ten million shares.
+It also required increasing the authorized common shares, \$0.10 par, from 20 million to 100 million shares.
+Each Croff common shareholder would have had the right to exercise dissenting shareholder rights and obtain cash in lieu of remaining as a common shareholder.